iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

     QGroundControl Refresh Logs

-Then select the log that you want to download, and click the "Download" button.
+Then, select the log that you want to download, and click the "Download" button.

 .. figure:: ../_static/tutorial_images/ifci_log/download_button.png
     :align: center